SpaceX picked for moonwalkers, on verge of 3rd crew launch

 She indicated NASA and SpaceX are shooting for later this decade.
 The astronauts will fly to the moon on the NASA-launched Orion capsule, then transfer to Starship in lunar orbit for the ride down to the surface and back.

-NASA has said at least one of the first two moonwalkers would be the first woman on the moon.
+NASA has said at least one of the first moonwalkers since 1972 would be the first woman on the moon.
 Another goal of the program, according to the space agency, is to send a person of color to the lunar surface.

 On Friday, Jurczyk greeted the four astronauts arriving at Kennedy Space Center for SpaceX's third crew launch in less than a year.
 By coincidence, their flight to the International Space Station is set for next Thursday — Earth Day.
 It's a reminder of NASA's core mission of studying the home planet, Jurczyk said.